TikTok files lawsuit challenging Montana's ban of the app

 "We are challenging Montana's unconstitutional TikTok ban to protect our business and the hundreds of thousands of TikTok users in Montana.
 We believe our legal challenge will prevail based on an exceedingly strong set of precedents and facts," a TikTok spokesperson said in a statement to CBS News.

-TikTok, which has 150 million monthly users, filed the lawsuit in U.S. District Court after Montana became the first U.S. State to ban TikTok, effective January 2024.
+TikTok, which has 150 million monthly users, filed the lawsuit in U.S. District Court after Montana last week became the first U.S. state to ban TikTok.
+The law is scheduled to take effect in January of 2024.

-The state's republican Gov. Greg Gianforte signed the bill into law on Wednesday, May 17, "To protect Montanans' personal and private data from the Chinese Communist Party," he wrote on Twitter.
+Montana Gov. Greg Gianforte, who signed the bill into law on May 17, said on Twitter that the measure will "protect Montanans' personal and private data from the Chinese Communist Party."

-TikTok has also come under fire for being addictive to its largely young user base.

-The ban "affects a prior restraint on the speech of Plaintiff and other TikTok users, unconstitutionally shutting down the forum for speech for all speakers on the app and singling these speakers out for disfavored treatment with the content-based rationale that videos on TikTok are harmful to minors," it reads in part.
+The ban "effects a prior restraint on the speech of Plaintiff and other TikTok users, unconstitutionally shutting down the forum for speech for all speakers on the app and singling these speakers out for disfavored treatment with the content-based rationale that videos on TikTok are harmful to minors," the complaint states.

 "The TikTok Ban would necessarily disrupt and interfere with that process, which is currently underway," the suit reads.